DevBeomsang/UTS2020ADatabaseProgramming/README.md

 This is the code for the UTS 2020 Authom Database programming Assignment.
 The task was forecasting 14 days energy consumption for each TNI, LR, FRMP.
 Not the perfect code but recived HD!
-I hope you this code as fundermental understand of you assignemnt in the future!
+I hope you use this code as fundermental understand of you assignemnt in the future!

 Cheers!